bowei-color/X-scPAE/README.md

 ```python
 python X-scPAE.py --epochs[number of iterations] --file_path[your data file path]
 ```

+## Input structure

+X-scPAE implements a multi-class classification task, with inputs including labels and features, where the first column consists of labels in numerical form, and the same number indicates the same category.

+### Example for data:

 ## Documentation
 The project documentation provides a detailed description of the model, the logic of the algorithm, an explanation of the parameters, and a guide on how to reproduce the experimental results.
 Here is a summary of the documentation: